Commuting elements, simplicial spaces, and filtrations of classifying spaces: for Transitively Commutative Groups

 \begin{prop} If $G$ is a TC group then the fundamental group of $E(2,G)$ is a free group of rank

 and so $E(2,G)\simeq \bigvee_{N_G} S^1.$ \end{prop} \begin{proof} Notice that the fundamental group of $E(2,G)$ is the kernel of the homomorphism between $G(2)$ to $G$ induced by the natural inclusions, and no element in $T(2)=\pi_1(E(2,G))$ is conjugate to an element in a centralizer or else the image of this element is nontrivial in $G$.
-Hence by the lemma above, it must be a free group.
-To find the rank it suffices to calculate the Euler characteristic of the groups in the extension
+Hence by a theorem due to Kurosh (see for instance Corollary A.2 from~\cite{Br} or~\cite{Serre} p.~56) it must be a free group.
+To find the rank it suffices to calculate the Euler characteristic of the groups in the extension $1\to T(2)\to G(2)\to G\to 1$ On the one hand $\chi (G(2)) = \frac{\chi (T(2))}{|G|}$ and so $\rm{rank}~(T(2))=1-\chi(T(2))=1-\chi(G(2))|G|$.
+On the other hand, since $G(2)$ is the amalgamated product of the centralizers covering $G$ along $Z(G)$, it follows by an inductive argument that